BikLab/MARS8180-EnvDataSci/Week5b-taxonomy-contaminants.md

     ## 5         1
     ## 6         1

-### Split taxonomy into different columns and replace NA’s with Unassigned
+We are going to split the taxonomy into different columns and replace NA’s with with a placeholder: 'Unassigned'

 ``` r
 taxonomy_fixed_df <- taxonomy_df %>% separate_wider_delim(Taxon, delim = ";", names_sep = "", too_few = "align_start")